Man0jbp/House-Price-Prediction/README.md

 3200	610,000
 3600	680,000
 4000	725,000
-Project Structure
+# Project Structure
-homeprices.csv: Dataset used for training the model.
+1) homeprices.csv:Dataset used for training the model.

-Linear Regression Implementation: Python script that builds and evaluates the model.
+2) Linear Regression Implementation: Python script that builds and evaluates the model.

-Visualization: Graphs showing the relationship between house area and price.
+3) Visualization: Graphs showing the relationship between house area and price.
-Requirements
+# Requirements
-Python 3.x
+1) Python 3.x
-Libraries: pandas, numpy, matplotlib, scikit-learn
+2) Libraries: pandas, numpy, matplotlib, scikit-learn